Lartsch/FediAct/README.md

 4. Check out the other settings (optional)
 5. Click the "Save" button to save

 If you have set your home server correctly, you can now interact on other Mastodon servers.

+**Note:**
-If FediAct is running, a small icon will be displayed in the bottom right corner.
-Also, it is indicated while content is resolving or when it could not be resolved.
+- If FediAct is running, a small icon will be displayed in the bottom right corner
+- Also, it is indicated while content is resolving or when it could not be resolved
+- Performance depends on your home server and the external server you are browsing (read more [below](#additional-notes))
+- Some toots cannot be resolved to your home (in cases where searching for the post manually would not work either)

-**Please note:** It is NOT recommended to disable the API delay, since most servers use rate limiting and might block your IP if requests happen too frequent, which will lead to FediAct not working anymore.
+- It is NOT recommended to disable the API delay (most servers use rate limiting and might block your IP if requests happen too frequent)

 ## FAQ
 **Why does it need permission for all websites?**

-The addon needs to determine whether or not the site you are currently browsing is a Mastodon server.
+> The addon needs to determine whether or not the site you are currently browsing is a Mastodon server.
 For that to work, it requires access to all sites.
 Otherwise, each existing Mastodon server would have to be explicitly added.

 **Can I use this on Android?**

-Yes!
-There are three options that I am aware of: Kiwi Browser (Chromium with add-on support), Yandex Browser and Firefox Nightly (see [below](#install-in-firefox-for-android))
+> Yes!
+There are three options that I am aware of: Kiwi Browser, Yandex Browser and Firefox Nightly (see [below](#install-in-firefox-for-android))

 **Can I use this on iOS?**

-Currently not in a reliable way, but:
+> Currently not in a reliable way, but:
-- It's possible that Orion Browser can soon be used (see issue [#16](https://github.com/Lartsch/FediAct/issues/16))
+> - It's possible that Orion Browser can soon be used (see issue [#16](https://github.com/Lartsch/FediAct/issues/16))
-- There are plans for Safari support (see issue [#17](https://github.com/Lartsch/FediAct/issues/17))
+> - There are plans for Safari support (see issue [#17](https://github.com/Lartsch/FediAct/issues/17))

 **Can you add feature XY?**

-Feel free to create an issue here on GitHub and I will look into it.
+> Feel free to create an issue here on GitHub and I will look into it.

 **Is this safe to use?**

-This project is open source.
+> This project is open source.
 Anyone with some programming knowledge can check out the source code, either here on GitHub or by extracting the addon file from the addon stores.
-Considering the implementation, I am not aware of any risks.
+> Considering the implementation, I am not aware of any risks.
 Efforts were made to prevent servers from abusing this addon to perform actions on the user's behalf.
 It does not require your username or password.
 All data is stored in your browser locally, with the API token being the only sensitive data.
 This token is **only** sent to your home server.
 No other data ever leaves your device.
 All requests are made from the background script, out-of-scope for for websites you visit.

 ## Screenshots / GIFs
 v0.9.8